 “My priority would be to protect my family — and I would have picked whatever side could keep them safest.
 I hadn’t thought of it as a weakness until now.”

 ― Sarah J. Maas,

-This is a novel that tells the story of Feyre, a human who killed a wolf – turns to be a Faerie – and as a punishment for murdering him, she was dragged on a world she never thought she’ll stepped on.
+This is a novel that tells the story of Feyre, a human who killed a wolf – turns to be a Faerie – and as a punishment for murdering him, she was dragged into the world she never thought she’ll step on.
 Planning an escape and doing it wasn’t easy especially when she always bumped Tamlin – the High Fae who brings her in Prythian – along the way.
 Staying longer, she will soon find out the secrets that bound to destroy the world of Prythian and she must do something to stop it.